-You said ‘Goodbye” to plastic/latex and vinyl mildew shower curtains and “HELLO” to gorgeous glass shower doors.
+You said ‘Goodbye’ to plastic/latex, and vinyl mildew-resistant shower curtains and ‘HELLO’ to gorgeous glass shower doors.
 They look FABULOUS!
-But now, you must keep them clean and soap buildup-free using nature’s best cleaning solutions.
-Keep reading to discover how to prevent soap scum buildup on your glass shower doors, compliments of C’s Home and Office Management.
+But now you must keep them clean and free of soap buildup using nature’s best cleaning solutions.
+Keep reading to discover how to prevent soap scum buildup on your glass shower doors, compliments of C’s C’s Home and Office Management.

 The first step to preventing soap scum buildup is to prevent it from forming in the first place.
 Here are three tips to get you started: